grafana/loki/docs/sources/operations/storage/retention.md

 Marker files should be stored on a persistent disk to ensure that the chunks pending for deletion are processed even if the Compactor process restarts.
 {{% admonition type="note" %}}
-We recommend running Compactor as a stateful deployment (StatefulSet when using Kubernetes) with a persistent storage for storing marker files.
+Grafana Labs recommends running Compactor as a stateful deployment (StatefulSet when using Kubernetes) with a persistent storage for storing marker files.
 {{% /admonition %}}

 ### Retention Configuration